 A Multi-Year Faculty Development Partnership

 We are excited to begin our multi-year collaboration with the UK Reproducibility Network (UKRN) to deliver a series of faculty development workshops to instructors at member institutions under the auspices of a grant to the UKRN from the Research England Development Fund.
-Beginning in June 2023, Project TIER will deliver its first workshop at the University of Sheffield (see below).
+In June 2023, Project TIER delivered its first workshop at the University of Sheffield.
 Project TIER will deliver an additional 12 workshops through 2026 via in-person and virtual means in support of the UKRN's Open Research Programme.

 Upcoming Partner Events: